Contrast and Accessibility

 | Test contrast | WebAIM, DevTools, browser extensions |

-The accessibility floor, not ceiling: Meeting WCAG AA is the minimum.
+WCAG AA is the floor, not the ceiling.
 Higher contrast is almost always better.